wagerfield/onno/docs/features.md

 # Preface <!-- omit in toc -->

-Onno is an iteration of [Styled System][styled-system] rewritten in [TypeScript][typescript] from the ground up.
+Onno is an iteration of [Styled System][styled-system] written in [TypeScript][typescript] from the ground up.
 The core ideas are indebted to the brilliant work of [Brent Jackson][jxnblk] and the [numerous contributors][styled-system-contributors] to this library.
-Credit is also due to [facepaint][emotion-facepaint] for the original ideas behind responsive style values.
+[Facepaint][emotion-facepaint] also deserves credit for the original idea behind responsive style values.

-Onno actually started life as a rewrite of Styled System in [TypeScript][typescript] following a [discussion on GitHub][styled-system-comment].
+Onno started life as a rewrite of Styled System in [TypeScript][typescript] following a [discussion on GitHub][styled-system-comment].
 However, during the course of this rewrite, a number of new ideas, features and refinements to Styled System's API were introduced that eventually warranted another library.

+The additional features introduced by onno are discussed in detail below.

 ## Features <!-- omit in toc -->

-Below is a list of additional features and refinements to Styled System's API that have been introduced by onno.

 - [Framework agnostic](#framework-agnostic)
 - [TypeScript](#typescript)